 You may also experience mood changes.
 For example, you could go from feeling very happy one minute to being irritable, depressed or restless the next.

-Side effects of oral corticosteroids that are used for short periods include:
+Side effects of oral corticosteroids used for short periods include:

 - increased appetite that often leads to weight gain